Vauxhall's Insignia has taken a step up-market in MK2 model Grand Sport guise. Jonathan Crouch looks at what's on offer.

 You'll also need to know that Vauxhall includes a three-year, 60,000 mile warranty as standard, a package that can be extended up to five years and 100,000 miles at extra cost.
 A year's free breakdown cover is also provided, along with a six-year anti-corrosion guarantee.
 Plus you can opt for a service plan that lets you pay monthly to spread the cost of regular work to your car.
 As part of this, Vauxhall offers discounts on wear and tear items, such as brake pads and windscreen wipers.

 Can this second generation Insignia really appeal beyond the medium range Mondeo segment?
 Will business buyers used to signing up for yet another BMW 3 Series, Audi A4 or Mercedes C-Class really be minded to consider it?
 The Griffin brand hopes so.
-What we can tell you from this first look is that if this car carried a premium German badge, those customers would buy into it without question.
+What we can tell you is that if this car carried a premium German badge, those customers would buy into it without question.
 The quality and technology is that good.

 But of course, it does bear a Vauxhall badge - which requires in turn a degree of open-mindedness on the part of potential buyers.
 That's asking a lot but it's difficult to see what else the brand could have done in pursuit of its objectives here.
 If you're buying in this sector and are amongst the few people untroubled by badge equity, you'll find plenty to like.